PapaFranku4647/NeatMarioAI/README.md

 ![NEAT AI Playing Mario](https://user-images.githubusercontent.com/113576580/232959601-201b59be-0f75-4c31-9621-54ecd65b9e3b.mp4)

 To delve deeper into the NEAT algorithm's intricacies, consider perusing the [original paper](https://nn.cs.utexas.edu/downloads/papers/stanley.ec02.pdf) authored by Stanley et al.

----
-This enhanced readme provides a more organized and comprehensive overview of your Neat Mario AI project.
-It offers clarity about the project's goals, the AI algorithms involved, and highlights the remarkable achievements of the NEAT AI agent.
-The structure is well-defined, and key information is presented in a more reader-friendly format.